KingCarnival/toku-fitd-game/Game Creation.md

 Game Creation has () steps:

-    1. Decide if to use a completely fictional setting or one based in reality
+    1. Establish Lines and a Veils
-    2. Come up with the basic rules of magic/superscience in your game world 3
+    2. Come up with the basic rules of magic/super-science in your game world
-    4
-    5
+    3. Create the Opposition
+    4. Create some neutral Factions for the setting
+    5.

+## Lines and Veils

+The first thing that should be done when creating a game is to establish the boundaries and topics that each player (and this of course includes the GM) is comfortable with.

+### Lines

+Lines represent the topics that **should not** come up in play in at.

+### Veils

+### X-Card

 ## Creating the Opposition